Iona College matrons strike over pay and working conditions

 Iona College declined to comment on the dispute.

-E tū organiser, Thomas O'Neill said after two years the employer has still not offered guaranteed hours or fair pay rates for the matron's work.
+E tū organiser, Thomas O'Neill said after two years the employer has still not offered guaranteed hours or fair pay rates for the matrons' work.

 He said the members are seeking the same pay rates care and support workers receive as a result of the equal pay settlement.

-The Matron's spokesperson Tracey Whittington says they are struggling without secure hours.
+The Matron's spokeswoman Tracey Whittington says they are struggling without secure hours.

 READ MORE: